farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 # Flashbacks | Mechanics

 The rules don't distinguish between actions performed in the present moment and those performed in the past.
-When an operation is underway, you can invoke a `flashback` to roll for an action in the past that impacts your current situation.
+When a scene is ongoing, you can invoke a `flashback` to roll for an action in the past that impacts your current situation.
 Maybe you went to a bar last night and befriended a couple of guards to make them drunk so that they call sick the next day.
-You do a `flashback` scene, and make a `Bond` roll to see how that went.
+You then do a `flashback` scene, and make a `Bond` roll to see how that went.

 The GM sets a cost in `momentum` for you to activate the flashback.